nirbenitach-runi/dev-for-cloud-computing/README.md

    - Inside the Docker session, run `deploy.sh` to initialize Terraform and apply infrastructure changes.
    - Make sure to configure AWS CLI credentials in `~/.aws` directory before deploying.
    - **Important notes:**
         - Ensure AWS CLI credentials are properly configured with the required permissions.
         - Customize the AWS region in `parking_lot_infra.tf` according to your environment or specify your profile in the `deploy.sh` script.

 3. **Usage:**
    - After deployment, the API Gateway URL will be provided as an output.
    - Use this URL to send POST requests for vehicle entry (`/entry`) and exit (`/exit`) with required parameters.
    - Entry Lambda function stores entry details, while Exit Lambda calculates charges and updates records.

-### Author:
+## Author:
-Nir Ben Itach, 3rd Year Computer Science & Entrepreneurship Student
+Nir Ben Itach, 3rd Year Computer Science & Entrepreneurship Student nir.benitach@post.runi.ac.il

-### Contact:
-nir.benitach@post.runi.ac.il